tomimick/restpie3/README.md

 For a serious setup you want to have full PostgreSQL.
 Do the setup like this:

-    # download latest postgresql version 12.x
-    docker pull postgres:12
+    docker pull postgres:15

     # create + start a postgres instance - use your own db + password!
-    # the params here must match the ones in conf/server-config.json
+    # the params here must match the ones in conf/server-config-localdev.json
     docker run -d --name pos-restpie -p 5432:5432 -e POSTGRES_DB=tmdb -e POSTGRES_USER=tm -e POSTGRES_PASSWORD=MY_PASSWORD postgres:12

     # activate the uuid extension
     docker exec -it pos-restpie psql -U tm -d tmdb -c 'create extension "uuid-ossp"'

-    # and then in server-config.json
+    # and then in server-config-localdev.json
     # set PYSRV_DATABASE_HOST (see PYSRV_DATABASE_HOST_POSTGRESQL)

 To start and stop these docker instances, invoke: